What is Lean Six Sigma?

 - Perspective - over five years.

-An effort to identify all organizational operations affecting the quality of products and service;
+An effort to identify all organizational operations affecting the quality of products and services;

 Detection of defects in the performance of these operations;